erich666/chex_latex/README.md

 which simply sorts the words in the alltypos.txt file, removing duplicates and giving a count.
 The file produced first lists all capitalized words (it is easy to skim past authors that way), then all lowercase.
 Sometimes the Aspell dictionaries leave words out, flagging false positives.
 You can avoid many of these by taking this output spell_check.txt file and pasting its contents into MS Word, for example, which will give a red underline only to words it thinks are misspelled.

+There are lots of false positives, such as authors names, so I'll usually start by looking at the end of the spell_check.txt file, where the lowercase words hang out.
+Also, you can modify the script itself by setting $spellcount = 1 (or any other value, for the maximum number of repeats).
+If set, only words "misspelled" one time will be listed.
+You risk missing some word that is consistently misspelled, but the list is often considerably shorter (I've found it [2-3 times shorter](http://www.realtimerendering.com/blog/free-editing-tools-and-tips/)), as false positives found more than once are culled out.

-That's it - nothing fancy, but it has saved me a considerable amount of time.
-I can also save the results file, change .tex files, and then make a new spell_check.txt and do a "diff" to see if I've introduced any new errors.
+That's it - nothing fancy, but it has saved me a considerable amount of time and turned up some typos I would probably not have found otherwise.
+I can also save the results file, so if I later change .tex files, I can make a new spell_check.txt and do a "diff" to see if I've introduced any new errors.

 Aspell also works on plaintext files, so if you can extract your text into a simple text file you can use this process to perform batch spell checking on anything.
+For other free tools, see [my blog post](http://www.realtimerendering.com/blog/free-editing-tools-and-tips/).